farbodp/revit-airflow-calculator/README.md

 ## Implementation Details

 `TraverseConnections` function recursively searches the graph nodes, finds the `OST_DuctTerminal` nodes and adds them to the `airTerminals` list.
 It also keeps track of the previously searched nodes using the `visited` set.
-This function is show in below:
+This function is shown in below:

 ```csharp
 private void TraverseConnections(Element element, List<ElementId> airTerminals, HashSet<ElementId> visited)